-The team is proudly supported by our main sponsors ecostore and coached by Ben Bate.
+The team is coached by Ben Bate.

 Bate was also the Club’s Women’s Premier Coach last season and his team performed well considering the very young and inexperienced side.
 This season the squad will be leveraging on last year's experience are are eying up a strong performance in all competitions, especially the Kate Sheppard Cup when they will have all their Football Ferns Development Squad players available.

 Ben has been a part of the NZ U20 men’s team as a technical analyst at the 2015 FIFA U20 World Cup and was technical analyst for the NZ Women’s FIFA U17 World Cup.
 He was also involved with the Northern National Women’s League team.
 He has also been in a Football Manager role at St Cuthbert's College.
-He was also the Assistant Coach of the AFF Women's team that won the National Women's League.
+He was also the Assistant Coach of the AFF Women's team that won the National Women's League in 2017.

 Prior to arriving in New Zealand he was a technical analyst for the Football Association of Wales’ Women’s teams for 5 years.
 He began with the U15 development squad before working his way up through the U17, U19 and Senior women’s teams.

 As well as this he was also the technical analyst for The New Saints Football Club for 6 years winning several Welsh Premier League, Welsh Cup and Welsh League Cup medals during his time at the club.

 He also competed in 4 Champions League and a Europa League qualifying campaign.
 He has coached since he was 16 at grassroots through to academy level at a number of clubs with both male and female players.
 He also possesses a Sports Coaching degree and a Master’s degree in Sport and Exercise Science.